phenom0999/Summer-Internship-2025/Notebooks/AI_Impact_On_Vacancy/README.md

 # AI IMPACT IN ICT JOB POSTINGS

-## Observation
 ![ICT_Professionals](../Vacancy_Trends/outputs/images/ICT%20Professionals.png)

-## Questions
+There is obviously a decline in the number of job postings in ICT since GenAI started to become mainstream (Nov 2022, Release of GPT 3.5).

-Is GenAI the sole cause of the ICT job posting decline since November 2022?
+**But is GenAI the (sole) cause of the decline?**

+To answer this, we need to compare the change in job postings of ICT to other professions.

 ## Key Finding
 **No.** GenAI is not the sole cause.